jdhuntington/office-ui-fabric-react/packages/compose/docs/_authoring.md

 ## Bringing in a theme

-Themes are applied with the help of the `compose` method. `compose` will do MAGIC for you, and you'll get a styled component.
+Theme, styles, and tokens are applied with the help of the `compose` method.

 ```
 import { MyButton } from './003ButtonWithClassNames';
 import { ITheme, FontWeights } from '@uifabric/styling';
 import { compose } from '../../compose';

-interface IButtonTokens {
+export interface IButtonTokens {
   borderColorPressed: any;
   colorPressed: any;
   colorHovered: any;